OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-08.md

 ## Acts 8:8

-So there was much joy in that city.
+So as a result, there was great joy in that city.

 ---